 Cloud Vulnerability DB

-A Memory Allocation with Excessive Size Value vulnerability has been identified in Apache ActiveMQ, tracked as CVE-2025-27533.
-The vulnerability was discovered and disclosed on May 6, 2025, affecting multiple versions of Apache ActiveMQ: 6.0.0 before 6.1.6, 5.18.0 before 5.18.7, 5.17.0 before 5.17.7, and versions before 5.16.8.
-Notably, ActiveMQ version 5.19.0 is not affected by this vulnerability (OpenWall, SecurityOnline).
+A Memory Allocation with Excessive Size Value vulnerability (CVE-2025-27533) was discovered in Apache ActiveMQ on May 6, 2025.
+The vulnerability affects multiple versions of Apache ActiveMQ: 6.0.0 before 6.1.6, 5.18.0 before 5.18.7, 5.17.0 before 5.17.7, and versions before 5.16.8, while version 5.19.0 is not affected (NVD, SecurityOnline).

 The primary impact of this vulnerability is the potential for denial of service (DoS) attacks through process memory depletion.
 When exploited, it can affect applications and services that depend on the availability of the ActiveMQ broker, particularly in environments not using mutual TLS connections.
-This can lead to service disruption and system unavailability (OpenWall, SecurityOnline).
+This can lead to service disruption and system unavailability (Wiz, SecurityOnline).

 Source: This report was generated using AI